Hawkie/BigTwoAnalyser/README.md

 https://docs.docker.com/language/python/build-images/

 # Docker
-To build the docker image, cd to BigTwoAnalyser. `docker build --tag hello .` To run the docker image. `docker run -d -p 5000:5000 hello` Then test with `curl localhost:5000`
+To build the docker image, cd to BigTwoAnalyser. `docker build --tag hello-docker .` To run the docker image. `docker run -d -p 5000:5000 hello-docker` Then test with `curl localhost:5000`